kadiraltug/Classifier-of-disease-of-tomato-Leaves/README.md

-If you want to train the model yourself, you need to click the link below.
-You need to extract downloaded file to training folder.Then feel free to train. https://we.tl/t-PuccnsbWDk
+If you want to train the model yourself with my dataset, you need to click the link below and download dataset.
+You need to extract the downloaded file into the training folder.Then feel free to train. https://we.tl/t-PuccnsbWDk